 - 1. Sick leave can be taken only to the extent that is actually earned. - 2.
 Sick leave must be reported using the on-line Oracle time sheet system or as defined by Payroll guidelines. - 3.
 Documentation from an employee's doctor may be requested to verify an illness or to ensure that the employee has recovered sufficiently to return to work. - 4.
-Sick leave can be used in case of personal illness or because of a medical emergency in the immediate family.
+Sick leave can be used only in case of personal illness or because of a medical emergency in the immediate family.
 Medical emergency would typically include an emergency hospital admission or critical care of a member of the immediate family or the illness of a young dependent child.
 These short-term situations are normally limited to a maximum of five (5) working days.
-Continued use of sick leave for an immediate family member requires physician documentation. - 5.
-The employee must call the supervisor promptly on the first day of illness and every day thereafter unless hospitalized or convalescing at home for the period of sickness or accident.
+Continued use of sick leave for an immediate family member requires physician documentation.
+Appointments with doctors or dentists should be scheduled on Saturdays or during the first or last hour of the workday if possible. - 5.
+The employee must call the supervisor promptly on the first day of illness and every day thereafter, unless hospitalized or convalescing at home for the period of sickness or accident.
 All calls should be placed to the supervisor and made no later than one (1) hour after the start of the scheduled workday.
 If the call is not made within that period of time, it will be considered a "no call."
 Three consecutive days of "no call" will be considered a resignation without notice and treated accordingly.
-An employee convalescing at home from an illness or accident must report to the supervisor by telephone or by email at least once a week during this convalescence.
-The College reserves the right to have the employee see a physician of the College's choice in order to determine whether an individual may be entitled to benefits and/or is able to return to work.
+An employee convalescing at home from an illness or accident must report to the supervisor in person, by telephone, or by email at least once a week during this convalescence.

+The College reserves the right to have the employee see a physician of the

+College's choice in order to determine whether an individual may be entitled to benefits and/or is able to return to work.